kelsie0/BSE_Portfolio_Kelsie/index.md

 # Code

 For the original arm, I followed steps on github [here]([url](https://github.com/Cokoino/CKK0006)) for Arduino to get the arm to run.

-Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.
-I modified the code to produce a 'trigger' message on Arduino:
+I then modified the code to produce a 'trigger' message on Arduino:

 ```c++
 #include "src/CokoinoArm.h"